 - 8:00 am: Holy CommunionService follows the Book of Common Prayer

-- 10:00 am: Parish Eucharist: Preacher - Shan RushThe main act of worship for the whole community.
-Children's groups and a crèche run concurrently.
+- 10:00 am: Parish Eucharist - All Age ServiceThe main act of worship for the whole community.
+Instead of children's groups being offered this week, the service is structured to be suitable throughout for all ages (including a shorter reflection instead of a sermon).
 Refreshments are served after the service.

-- 8:00 pm: Night Service - Holy CommunionA simple, open and reflective service of Holy Communion, led by Rev'd Sue Hammersley.
+- 8:00 pm: Night Service - Celtic/IonaA simple, open and reflective service of night prayer calling on Celtic/Iona elements of worship, led by Sue Hammersley.

 Tag Archives: marriage

 1. Whether Love is Destroying Marriage Several modern writers on marriage claim that marriage is being destroyed by love.
 That is a very strange opinion!
 Once marriage was a formal institution, they say, conferring rights and duties, roles and responsibilities. … Continue reading

 It’s not difficult to work out why the early church would have struggled with our Gospel reading this evening, narrating Jesus’ encounter with the woman accused of adultery.
 Quite simply, it doesn’t reinforce his teaching on marriage elsewhere or indeed … Continue reading

 Well, Roz and Andy, you have finally arrived on the threshold of marriage.
 All the preparations are now behind you.
 In a few minutes time, with barely 50 words, you will enter into a covenant that could and hopefully will … Continue reading

 St Mark’s is a real community centre with many interesting architectural features and a good range of facilities.
 We offer rooms for hire so that as many people as possible from the community can make use of the building and … Continue reading